2022-cs244/2022-cs244.github.io/deliverables/tofino-model.md

 2. Write PTF test scripts to test the P4 program.
 Again, use the test cases in `demos/demo1_tna/ptf-tests` as a starting point and modify them appropriately for your P4 program.

 3. Enhance your P4 program and test it.
-You'll need to try the basic option below and two out of the advanced options.
+You'll need to try both the basic tasks below.
+The advanced tasks are optional; you'll get extra credits for completing any or both of these.

 - (Basic) Increase the size of the IP routing table in your router program as much as possible.
 Report the maximum table size you were able to achieve.
 - (Basic) Implement ICMP echo request and reply (type 8 and 0) in the data plane in P4 and test it by augmenting the test scripts.
 - (Advanced) Implement and test ECMP (Equal-Cost Multi-Path) forwarding.
 You'll have to use special TNA externs called `ActionProfile` and `ActionSelector`.
 - (Advanced) Implement and test a variant of ECMP that uses data-plane state to make a next-hop decision (e.g., round-robin).

+# How To Submit

 Create a new directory in the project github, name it `tofino_router`, copy your P4 program and test script in that directory, and submit it via git.